janpipek/terminal-data-talk/slides/001-prompt2.md

 > ✨ What can I help with?

-Create a full markdown presentation that shows how we can explore data in a terminal.
+Create a presentation that shows how we can explore data in a terminal.